jxnl/blog/docs/index.md

 If you have general questions for me, feel free to [open an issue](https://github.com/jxnl/blog/issues) and tag it with `question`.
 I'll do my best to address it in a blog post.
 You can find my writing [here](./writing).

 ## Applied AI Consulting

-I offer [consulting and advisory services](./services.md) to help you reason about your recommendation systems, prompt engineering, and data science.
-Many of my clients are fast-growing early-stage startups backed by firms like Sequoia, Andreessen Horowitz, and Accel among others.
+I offer [consulting and advisory services](./services.md) to help with recommendation systems, prompt engineering, and data science.
+My clients include fast-growing startups backed by firms like Sequoia, Andreessen Horowitz, and Accel.
+We identify project priorities, improve data quality, and accelerate goal achievement.
+Let's collaborate to enhance technical capabilities and accelerate success.

-We help you identify and focus on the most critical aspects of your project.
-My expertise allows me to provide targeted tactics and strategies,to improve data quality, measure and improve systems and reducing the time it takes to reach your goals.
-Additionally, my team includes a talented writer and developer who can help you scale your developer relations and marketing efforts, further amplifying the value we can deliver.

-If you're interested in collaborating to enhance your technical capabilities, effectively communicate your offerings, and accelerate your path to success, I invite you to reach out and discuss how we can work together.

 ## Work History